pantrypoints/sp/content/en/research/countries/china/xi/chapter-06.md

 Comrade Xi Jinping pointed out: "Strategic issues are fundamental issues for a political party and a country.
 If we make accurate strategic judgments, plan scientifically strategically, and win the initiative strategically, there will be great hope for the cause of the party and the people.
-"2 The Communist Party of China has struggled for nearly a hundred years:
+"2 The CCP has struggled for nearly a hundred years:

 Persistently taking Marxism as the guide, deeply studying China's actual national conditions and the development and changes of the times, planning China's revolution, construction and reform from